-Over the past 135 years ExxonMobil has evolved from a regional marketer of kerosene in the U.S. to the largest publicly traded petroleum and petrochemical enterprise in the world.
+Over the past 135 years ExxonMobil has evolved from a regional marketer of kerosene in the U.S. to one of the largest publicly traded petroleum and petrochemical enterprises in the world.

 Today we operate in most of the world's countries and are best-known by our familiar brand names: Exxon, Esso and Mobil.
 We make the products that drive modern transportation, power cities, lubricate industry and provide petrochemical building blocks that lead to thousands of consumer goods.

 Colonel Edwin Drake and Uncle Billy Smith drill the first successful oil well in Titusville, Pennsylvania.
 The colonel's discovery triggers an oil boom that parallels the gold rush of a decade earlier.

 Rockefeller and his associates form the Standard Oil Company (Ohio), with combined facilities constituting the largest refining capacity of any single firm in the world.
 The name Standard is chosen to signify high, uniform quality.

 Standard Oil Co. purchases a three-quarters interest in Vacuum Oil Company for $200,000.
 As a lubricants pioneer, Vacuum Oil introduces a number of popular products, including the revolutionary Gargoyle 600-W Steam Cylinder Oil.

 Standard Oil lubricates Thomas Edison's first central generating system.
 Also in this year, Standard Oil Trust forms to include the Standard Oil Company of New Jersey (Jersey Standard) and the Standard Oil Company of New York (Socony).

 The Standard Oil Trust moves its headquarters to 26 Broadway, New York City.
 The nine-story office building becomes a landmark.
 The same year, Vacuum develops Gargoyle Arctic engine oils for newly designed generators and motors that operate at speeds of up to 1,000 rpm.